Jake-Diamond-9/ALPSS/README.md

 ## Citing ALPSS
 For use in published works, ALPSS can be cited from its original paper _Automated analysis of photonic Doppler velocimetry spall signals, in submission._

-The repository itself can be cited using its DOI 10.5281/zenodo.7603823 (v1.1 only) or with the bibtex
+The repository itself for v1.1 can be cited using its DOI 10.5281/zenodo.7603823 or with the bibtex

 ~~~
 @software{Diamond_ALPSS_2023,